An overview of the Anaphylactic Shock

 An anaphylactic reaction should be treated immediately with an adrenaline injection.
-The doses, available by prescription, come in a self-injector that should be kept with you at all times.
+The doses, available by prescription, come in a self-injector that should be kept with you.

 Two injections may be necessary to control the symptoms.
 Here are some tips to reduce the risk of anaphylaxis:

 - Know your detonator.
-If you have had anaphylaxis, it is very important to know what caused the reaction.
+If you have had anaphylaxis, it is essential to know what caused the reaction.
 An allergist can review your medical history and, if necessary, perform diagnostic tests.
 The most common triggers are:

-- Insect bite: with bees, wasps, hornets, and ants are the most likely to trigger anaphylaxis.
+- Insect bite: bees, wasps, hornets, and ants are the most likely to trigger anaphylaxis.

 - Avoid the detonator.
 Prevention is the most effective way to prevent anaphylaxis.

-- An allergist can work with you to develop specific avoidance measures tailored specifically to your age, activities, occupation, hobbies, family environment and access to medical care.
+- An allergist can work with you to develop specific avoidance measures explicitly tailored to your age, activities, occupation, hobbies, family environment, and access to medical care.

 Here are some general avoidance techniques for common triggers:

-- Allergies to food Be a detective with the labels and be sure to check all the labels of the food ingredients carefully to discover potential allergens.
+- Food allergies Be a detective with the labels and are sure to check all the titles of the food ingredients carefully to discover potential allergens.

-When eating out, ask at the restaurant how the food is prepared and what ingredients are used.
-If you have a child with a history of anaphylaxis, it is imperative to ensure that school personnel are informed of the child’s condition and a treatment plan is provided, including the administration of epinephrine.
+When eating out, ask how the food is prepared and what ingredients are used at the restaurant.
+If you have a child with a history of anaphylaxis, it is imperative to ensure that school personnel is informed of the child’s condition and a treatment plan is provided, including the administration of epinephrine.

 Medicines.
-Make sure all your doctors are aware of any reactions you have had with medications so they can prescribe safe alternatives and alert you to other medications you need to avoid.
+Please make sure all your doctors are aware of any reactions you have had with medications so they can prescribe safe alternatives and alert you to other drugs you need to avoid.

-If there are no alternative medications, you may be a candidate for desensitization, a treatment that introduces a small dose of the medication to which you are allergic.
-As your body becomes more tolerant to medication, the dose may increase over time.
+If there are no alternative medications, you may be a candidate for desensitization, a treatment that introduces a small dose of the drug to which you are allergic.
+As your body becomes more tolerant of medication, the amount may increase.

-While the treatment is effective, it is only temporary and should be repeated if the medication is needed again in the future.
+While the treatment is effective, it is only temporary and should be repeated if the medication is needed again.

 Insect bites.
-To avoid insect bites, avoid walking barefoot on the lawn, drink from soda cans, wear brightly colored clothes with flowery patterns, sweet smelling perfumes, lacquers and lotion during the active insect season in late summer and early summer. autumn.
+Avoid insect bites, avoid walking barefoot on the lawn, drink from soda cans, and wear brightly colored clothes with flowery patterns, sweet-smelling perfumes, lacquers, and lotion during the active insect season in late summer and early summer.
+Autumn.

 An allergist can also provide a preventive treatment called poison immunotherapy for the bite of insects.

-The treatment works by introducing gradually increasing doses of venom purified insects, and has been shown to be 90 to 98 percent effective in preventing future allergic reactions to insect bites.
+The treatment works by gradually increasing doses of venom purified insects and is 90 to 98 percent effective in preventing future allergic reactions to insect bites.

 Be prepared.
 The rapid recognition of the signs and symptoms of anaphylaxis is essential.

-If you unexpectedly come in contact with the trigger, you should immediately follow the emergency plan described by your doctor, including the self-administration of epinephrine.
+If you unexpectedly encounter the trigger, you should immediately follow the emergency plan described by your doctor, including the self-administration of epinephrine.

 If there is any doubt about the reaction, it is usually best to administer epinephrine.
 Be sure to keep your epinephrine auto-injector close.

-If an expired auto-injector is the only one available in an emergency situation, administer it immediately anyway.
+If an expired auto-injector is the only one available in an emergency, administer it immediately anyway.